flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 Multimethods give you a direct, flexible way to introduce polymorphism.
-Using multimethods, you associate a name with multiple implementations by first defining a *dispatching function* which produce *dispatching values* that are used to determine which *method* to use.
+Using multimethods, you associate a name with multiple implementations by first defining a *dispatching function* which produces *dispatching values* that are used to determine which *method* to use.
 The dispatching function is like the host at a restaurant.
 The host will ask you questions like, "do you have a reservation?" and "party size?" and sit you at the right table based on the answer.
 Similarly, when you call a multimethod, the dispatching function will interrogate the arguments and send them to the right method.
 Let's look at an example: